coveo/source.coveo.com/_posts/2019-01-22-popular-results-when-no-results.md

 ![Popular Products on No Results](/images/201901-popular-results/pipelines.png)
 ![Popular Products on No Results](/images/201901-popular-results/ART.png)

-The popular products feature can be implemented by adding a second search interface that uses the same query pipeline to the page.
+The popular products feature can be implemented by adding a second search interface that uses the same query pipeline.

 ```html
 <div id="search"